Andrei8580/Andrei8580/README.md

-Hi!👋My name is Davydov Andrei
+Hi!👋My name is Davydov Andrei.
 I am a beginner front-end developer.
 ------------------------------------

 I continue to study and look for work.

-* 🌍  I'm based in Armenia
+* 🌍  I'm based in Armenia,city Gyumri.
 * ✉️  You can contact me at [Davydov8580@gmail.com](mailto:Davydov8580@gmail.com)
 * 🧠  I'm learning a new framework